Pathfinder Membership Matters

 Each year, we work with local school districts to provide young boys, men, and women the opportunity to get involved in the Scouting program.
 It is an opportunity to grow character, practice leadership, and broaden their education.

-- Schedule a School Night at area schools on or prior to district-wide School Nights
+- Schedule a School Night at area schools on or prior to district-wide School Nights.

-- Distribute flyers to all area schools at least 10 days prior to the scheduled School Night
+- Distribute flyers to all area schools at least 10 days prior to the scheduled School Night.

-- Send reminder flyers to all classrooms 3 days before the scheduled School Night
+- Send reminder flyers to all classrooms 3 days before the scheduled School Night.

-- Visit elementary and middle schools for 3- to 5-minute Boy Talks
+- Visit elementary and middle schools for 3- to 5-minute Boy Talks.

-- Display promotional yard signs on or near school grounds
+- Display promotional yard signs on or near school grounds.

-- Have Cub Scout packs and Boy Scout troops attend school open houses
+- Have Cub Scout packs and Boy Scout troops attend school open houses.

-- Work with superintendent and/or principals to send a last minute reminder about School Night on the school's district-wide telephone blast system
+- Work with superintendent and/or principals to send a last-minute reminder about School Night on the school's district-wide telephone blast system.

-- Place School Night to Join Scouting on the school district website
+- Place School Night to Join Scouting on the school district website.

-1. Appoint a School Night to Join Scouting Chairman for your unit.
-Cubmasters, Scoutmasters, and Venture Advisors are not always the best person to lead this campaign.
+1. Appoint a recruitment chairman for your unit.
+Cubmasters, Scoutmasters, and Venturing Advisors are not always the best person to lead this campaign.
 You need someone who can put their focus, attention, and heart to the task at hand.

 3. Promote.
 Promote.
 Promote.
 You have to get the word out.
 You have to be repetitive.
-Use Facebook and Twitter to promote your School Night.
+Use Facebook and Twitter to promote your recruitment.
 Get full-page flyers to schools and local churches.
 Place half-page flyers directly into youths' hands during school visits, rallies, or open houses.
 Get yard signs out!
 Wear your uniform and have lunch with your son at school.
 Invite the people closest to you.
 Leave no boy unasked or univited.

 b.
 Get new members through orientation.
 Have a unit program calendar available.
 New members should know their first meeting, their first event, and anything exciting that might be around the corner.